ga-chicago/weekend-js-1/README.md

 * how would you model your `adventurer`?
 Your adventurer will want a **name** and **hitpoints**.
 What else would your adventurer need?
 * how would you model an `ogre`?
 Your ogre will want **hitpoints**.

 * Write a very small program that will simulate a battle between your adventurer and an ogre.
-You can use the same techniques you used in your **landscaping** game from the weekend.
 	* When your adventurer's hitpoints reach 0 the game is over.
 	* When your ogre's hitpoints reach 0 the game is over.